steveonly2/SaiGO/README.md

 After you've installed Python.
 You now can download this macro from <a href="https://github.com/steveonly2/SaiGO/releases">here</a>.
 Make sure you downloaded `SaiGO.zip` if you wanted the macro, _but if you're a developer who wants to modify the macro, make sure to download `Source Code` instead._

 After you downloaded, you should extract `SaiGO.zip` to a folder.
-In that folder you'll find `SaiGO.py`, `LICENSE.txt` and `install.bat`.
+In that folder you'll find `SaiGO.py`, `LICENSE.txt`, and `install.bat`.

-To use the macro, you needed to run `install.bat` to install dependencies required for the macro.
+To use the macro, you needed to run `install.bat` to install the dependencies required for the macro.
 This file will delete itself and log the actions in `log.txt`.
-If you haven't downloaded Python yet, it will not delete itself and suggest you to download Python.
-Once again, if you haven't install it yet, follow the <a href="#installation">guide</a> above.
+If you haven't downloaded Python yet, it will not delete itself, and suggest you download Python.
+Once again, if you haven't installed it yet, follow the <a href="#installation">guide</a> above.

 After everything, you can run `SaiGO.py` to start using the macro.